RUTVIK-BHUVA/Git-Tutorial/README.txt

 `git rm --cached <file>` --> Moves file back from staging area to working area.
 `commit` --> Commit is a particular version of the project.
 It captures a snapshot of the project's staged changes and creates a version out of it.
 `git commit` --> Registers staging changes to a commit.
+`git log` --> List down all the commits of the repository.
+If you want to exit out of git log prompt press `q`.
+`git restore <file>` --> It removes all files changes from the staging area to be committed.
+This can be useful, If we did some dirty piece of code and now no more want it.
+Instead of deleting every change line by line, we can restore it or you can say restore last clean version of the file.